andrewgdick/etc-coop-andrew/src/contents/posts/en/2024-09-17-announcing-the-pow-summit-2024-schedule-en/index.md

 **Phill Zimmermann:** The creator of Pretty Good Privacy (PGP) and Cypherpunk pioneer will be talking about civic hygiene, national security, and E2E encryption.

-**Charley Lee:** The founder of the Litecoin cryptocurrency will be on a fireside chat with Vlad Costea, founder and editor of the Bitcoin Takeover magazine and podcast, talking about Litecoin, payments, and privacy.
+**Charlie Lee:** The founder of the Litecoin cryptocurrency will be on a fireside chat with Vlad Costea, founder and editor of the Bitcoin Takeover magazine and podcast, talking about Litecoin, payments, and privacy.

 **Jameson Lopp:** The professional Cypherpunk and prominent Bitcoin personality will explain the prevalence of private transaction mining exploring into bitcoin transactions that show up in blocks without first being broadcast throughout the p2p network.